TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/admin-ops.md

 - Ensure the `chat_messages` table exists for chat logging.
 - Ensure the `queue_priorities` table exists for connection queue priority management.
 - Ensure the `character_coords` table exists for saved coordinates.
+- Ensure the `interiors` table exists for apartment interior layouts.